 - increased risk of disordered eating patterns

-A few grounded observations:
+A few grounded observations worth holding onto:

 Can Adults Grow Taller With Intermittent Fasting?

-- posture can improve appearance of height
+- posture improvements can change the appearance of height

 - osteoporosis or scoliosis can reduce measured height over time